VeriSnip/VeriSnip-Tool/README.md

 Users have the flexibility to create custom programs or scripts for generating ".vs" files or Verilog modules, or they can utilize existing ones.
 It's crucial to note that all scripts responsible for generating Verilog code, whether modules or ".vs" files, are independent of "VTBuild."
 "VTBuild" exclusively calls these scripts without importing them into the project.

 **Supported File Extensions and Corresponding Languages:**
-Currently, MyVT supports programs and scripts with the following file extensions:
+Currently, VT supports programs and scripts with the following file extensions:
 - ".py" for Python
 - ".sh" for Bash
 - ".lua" for Lua